formerandroider/sasm/README.md

 ## Compiling

 SimpleASM is distributed as a CMake project.
-To build, clone and run:
+To generate the Makefile, clone and run:

-`$ make`
+`$ cmake .`

-The run

-`$ make install` to install into the standard directory.

-You may need to use the `cmake` command to regenerate the Makefile.
+Then run `make sasm_run` to compile.